 Weekly sessions to learn and rehearse

-Treblemakers has now re-started our rehearsals following the Lockdown.
-A number of mitigations are in place to ensure everyone remains safe and well.
-The sessions take place on Wednesday evenings at 6pm and include a chance to chat, a warm up, a simple short song and some music theory.
+Treblemakers sessions take place on Wednesday evenings at 5.30pm and include a chance to chat, a warm up, a simple short song and some music theory.
 If your child would like to take part, please contact the Director of Music for more information.

 The sessions are free and are also open to children who aren’t (yet!) members of our Junior Choir.
 Parents are welcome to sit in and watch.